-We have 42 acres of land with 20 acres of pasture and 22 acres of wooded area.
-Currently we have two barns and pavilion for the cows.
-The greenhouse to dry the patties, a welcome center to greet the public, and an old farmhouse with seven bedrooms.
+We have 90 acres of land with 40 acres of pasture and 50 acres of wooded area.
+Currently we have two barns and a pavilion for the cows.
+Also, we have a greenhouse to dry the patties, a welcome center to greet the public, and an old farmhouse with seven bedrooms.

 Inspiration for the name ‘Lakshmi’